omarelweshy/blog/_posts/2021-10-07-how-to-manage-dotfiles.md

 ## Introduction

 When your OS crashes or you needed to change it, you will reconfigure `.dotfiles` such as `.zsh`, `.gitconfig` and `.vimrc`.
 These `.dotfiles` change over time as you start customizing linux according to your needs.
 How do we save this configurations to avoid manual work every time ?
-The answer is **Dotfiles Manager**
+The answer is **Dotfiles Manager**.

 ## How to build a Dotfile Manager